WordPressUtilities/WPUInstaller/inc/base_readme.md

 - Next, just update plugins, core & language files from the WordPress back-office.
 - Lastly, dont forget to recompile the assets if some theme dependencies were updated.

+## Theme

+- The theme "wpuproject" is a child theme of WPUTheme.
+- The README for the Front-End part should be in `wp-content/themes/wpuprojectid`.

 ## Plugins

 - Query Monitor should not be active in a prod environment, but it will provide useful info on your local env if you're logged in.
 - WPU Admin Protect adds a lot of rules in the htaccess to protect the website.

-## Front-end
+## MU-Plugins

-The README for the Front-End part should be in `wp-content/themes/wpuprojectid`.
+- MU-Plugins are must-use plugins : they are automatically loaded and activated.
+- They are automatically loaded in alphabetical order thanks to a main mu-plugin which allow recursive loading (not the default WordPress behavior)
+- This is the place to add features which should stay even when changing theme.
+- The wp-content/mu-plugins/wpu/ subfolder contains dependencies.
+- You can create a file named wp-content/mu-plugins/wpu_local_overrides.php which will not be tracked, and add some hacks inside to test a new feature on your machine.

 ## Notes

-- Dont edit the files inside a submodule, they are dependencies and your changes will not be saved.
+- Dont edit the files inside a git submodule, they are dependencies and your changes will not be saved.
-- The mu-plugins are automatically loaded in alphabetical order.
-There is a main mu-plugin which allow recursive loading (not the default WordPress behavior)
-- You can create a file named wp-content/mu-plugins/wpu_local_overrides.php which will not be tracked, and add some hacks inside to test a new feature.